 The Prevent monitoring framework

-Through the framework, HEFCE ensures that higher education institutions have robust policies, procedures or arrangements in place to mitigate the risks that people might be drawn into terrorism.
+Through the guidance, the Office for Students ensures that higher education institutions have robust policies, procedures or arrangements in place to mitigate the risks that people might be drawn into terrorism.

-This page brings together key documents or links to existing documents which have been submitted to HEFCE to demonstrate the University’s compliance with the Prevent duty:
+This page brings together key documents or links to existing documents which demonstrate the University’s compliance with the Prevent Duty:

 - Freedom of Expression Policy

 - Students’ Union External Speaker Policy

 Jane Bunce, as Director of Student and Academic Services, is the key contact in relation to Prevent Duty compliance matters.

 Our brand new £330 million campus.